 The case concerns Romanian national, Coman, who married his long-term partner, US citizen Clai Hamilton, in Brussels in 2010.
 Coman wanted to return to Romania, but Romanian authorities refused to issue him with the necessary documents in order to enable him to work and reside there permanently with his spouse.
 The EU's free movement directive permits EU citizens exercising their free movement rights to bring their spouses with them.
 The Romanian authorities, however, refused to grant Hamilton a right of residence on the ground that in Romania he could not be considered the 'spouse' of an EU citizen, since Romania does not allow same-sex marriage.

 Coman and Hamilton, represented by the Romanian NGO ACCEPT, brought an appeal before the Romanian courts challenging the decision of the Romanian authorities.
 The Romanian Constitutional Court asked the EU Court of Justice whether Hamilton should be recognised as the spouse of an EU citizen and granted a right of permanent residence in Romania under EU law.

 "While this case does not require EU Member States to accept same-sex marriage," said MacLennan, "it provides equal treatment for same-sex married couples when exercising their EU free movement and residence rights, and is an important step on the journey to equality for families across Europe."

-"I hope that these developments, as well as today's judgment of the Court of Justice, will help further in shifting attitudes across Central & Eastern Europe, ensuring that this evolution towards equality is truly Europe-wide," said MacLennan.
+"I hope that these developments, as well as the Court's judgement, will help further in shifting attitudes across Central & Eastern Europe, ensuring that this evolution towards equality is truly Europe-wide," said MacLennan.